Mutuma-Gitonga/Single-Price-CSS-Grid-Frontend-mentor-project/README.md

 ### Continued Development
 Today was my first encounter with the BEM CSS class naming convention.
 BEM convention is an area I hope to polish in future web projects.

 Additionally, I need to familiarize with semantic HTML elements rather than relying on non-semantic elements since the former improves search engine optimization (SEO).

+*Edit*
+*After posting the complete project on Frontend Mentor, one [Raj Prasad](https://www.frontendmentor.io/profile/RajSanjel) suggested a [useful resource](https://www.semrush.com/blog/semantic-html5-guide/) on semantic HTML tags.*

+*In addition, he suggested a font change to match the specified format, which improved the UX dramatically.*

 ### Useful Resource(s)
 The resources I include here are already linked within the document above.
 However, I believe they require a special shout out in their own section :)